stevecosner/docker-ubuntu-lamp/README.md

 # Run your first container.
 docker run -itd ubuntu-docker-lamp-1

 # Attach to container.
-In this cast gifted_rhodes is the container name.
+In this case gifted_rhodes is the container name.
+# Find container name

+docker ps -a

 docker attach gifted_rhodes

 # Start apache and my sql